Model#

 2model_instance = exp.create_model(name="example-model", run_settings=model_settings)

-To create an isolated output directory for the Model
+To create an isolated output directory for the Model, invoke Experiment.generate on the

 1# Generate Model directory